zoxpx/pxdocs/content/portworx-install-with-kubernetes/storage-operations/create-snapshots/on-demand/snaps-group-legacy.md

 #### Creating snapshots of all PVCs that match certain annotations

 In below example, we are taking a group snapshot that will snap all PVCs in the *default* namespace and that have labels *tier: prod* and *type: db*.
-The prefix *portworx.selector/* before the annotation keys indiciate these are annotations that STORK will process to select PVCs.
+The prefix *portworx.selector/* before the annotation keys indiciate these are annotations that Stork will process to select PVCs.

 Portworx will quiesce I/O on all volumes before triggering their snapshots.